 The warrants were recorded at their fair value on the date of issuance and are subject to re-measurement to fair value at each balance sheet date.
 Upon issuance of the Series W common stock warrant, we engaged valuation specialists to assist with determining the common stock warrant at an estimated fair value using a Monte Carlo simulation ("MCS") approach.
 This valuation approach used a discounted cash flow ("DCF") method to calculate the starting equity value of the Company based upon future cash flow generation.
+The starting equity value of the Company based upon future cash flow generation.
+The starting equity value of the Company based upon future cash flow generation.
 The starting equity value of the Company was determined utilizing significant unobservable inputs, including (1) forecasted financial projections for the next five years developed by management, (2) a terminal value assigned using an exit multiple method, and (3) a discount rate based on the weighted average cost of capital.
 Then a simulated equity value of the Company as of the expected exercise date was determined using the MCS method.
-The MCS inputs include: (1) the assumed amount of time until the exercise of the warrant, (2) the risk-free interest rate over the period until the assumed warrant exercise, (3) the assumed volatility in the value of the equity of the company, and (4) the starting equity value of the Company as determined from the discounted cash flow method.
+The MCS inputs include: (1) the assumed volatility in the value of the equity of the company, and (4) the starting equity value of the Company as determined from the discounted cash flow method.
 In order to determine the overall value of the warrant, the valuation specialists also simulated the payments for sales-based, operating and regulatory milestones based upon similar inputs to determine the expected overall purchase price of the Company.
 The net difference between the expected purchase price and the average simulated equity value determined the "option payoff".
-Finally, management assigned a probability that the warrant would be exercised, based on the perspective of a market participant and the Company's consideration of negotiations with and circumstances know about the warrant holder, which was applied to the present value of the "option payoff" to arrive at the fair value recorded at each reporting period.
+Finally, management assigned a probability that the warrant would be exercised, based on the perspective of a market participant and the Company's consideration of negotiations with and circumstances know about the warrant holder, which was applied to the present value of the "Ompany's consideration of negotiations with and circumstances know a valuation model.

-In addition, we engaged the valuation specialists to derive an estimated fair value of the preferred stock warrants using a probability weighted expected return model/option pricing model ("PWERM/OPM") hybrid valuation model.
 This method essentially utilized a combination of market and income method approaches for each part of the calculation of enterprise value and combines them in a probabilistic manner.
 The valuation considered several future scenarios for the Company, each of which assumed a shareholder exit either through initial public offering ("IPO"), sale ("M&A") or dissolution.
-Implicit in the timing used in the application of the PWERMOPM Hybrid Method is also the possibility of no exit.
+Implicit in the timing used in the application of the PWERM/OPM Hybrid Method is also the possibility of no exit.
 The option pricing model's significant unobservable inputs included: (1) the assumed time until a liquidity event, (2) the risk-free interest rate over the period until the assumed liquidity event, (3) the assumed volatility in the value of the equity of the company (which corresponds to the model's underlying asset volatility), (4) the enterprise value and preferred investment amount and (5) the key price points in the Company's capital structure in terms of exit levels on the assumed liquidation date.
 A significant increase (decrease) in any of these inputs in isolation, particularly the estimated price of the Company's preferred stock, would have resulted in a significantly higher (lower) fair value measurement.